 General Fund - The General Fund is the City's primary operating fund.
-The City began fiscal year 10/11 with a General Fund balance of \$18.1 million and ended the year with a fund balance of \$19.1 million.
-The increase of \$1 million is attributable to a decrease in spending and increases in revenues.
-In the three fiscal years, 07/08, 08/09 and 09/10, the governing authority budgeted spending that exceeded projected revenues.
-In those three fiscal years, the City had drawn down the General Fund balance by
+The City began fiscal year 11/12 with a General Fund balance of \$19.1 million and ended the year with a fund balance of \$16 million.
+The decrease of \$3.1 million is attributable to a decrease in revenues.